Poikilocytosis: Diagnosis

 Poikilocytosis may be diagnosed with a test called a blood smear.
-During a blood smear, a medical technologist spreads a thin layer of blood on a microscope slide and stains the blood to help differentiate the cells.
-The technologist then views the blood under a microscope, where the sizes and shapes of the red blood cells can be seen.
+During a blood smear, a medical technologist/clinical lab scientist spreads a thin layer of blood on a microscope slide and stains the blood to help differentiate the cells.
+The technologist/clinical lab scientist then views the blood under a microscope, where the sizes and shapes of the red blood cells can be seen.

 Treatment

 In all cases, the treatment of poikilocytosis depends on its cause.
 For example, poikilocytosis can be caused by a vitamin deficiency (e.g. vitamin B12, folic acid), in which case the treatment is to replenish the deficient vitamin.
 It can be caused by a digestive disease, such as celiac disease, in which case the solution may lie in treating the underlying celiac disease so that nutrients can be properly absorbed.